allenyin/reading_list/_posts/2016-01-06-DirectFormI-IIR-butterworth-filters.md

 The above approach is fine when we need one LPF biquad and one HPF biquad.
 But say we need an 8th-order buttworht bandpass filter, using the above approach we would need two HPF biquads and two LPF biquads.
 We can't simply use two of the same HPF biquads and two of the same LPF biquads.
 The resulting bandpass filter will have less bandwidth between the -3dB points (two poles at same frequency means sharper roll-off from that point on).

-The solution then, requires us to factor the generated transfer function:
+The solution then, requires us to factor the generated transfer function (`gtkclient_multi/genIIRfilters2.m`):

 {% highlight matlab linenos=table %}
 % design butterworth filter, and derive coefficients for